robbybrodie/time_as_computation_cost/README.md

 ## What's inside?

 - **capacity-physics/**: The main code and tools for exploring these ideas
+- **experiments.ipynb** (in capacity-physics/): A ready-to-run notebook for experiments in Google Colab
 - **configs/**: Example settings for running experiments
 - **data/**: Example data and results
 - **reports/**: Space for summaries and findings